Amalfi-Festival/amalfi-festival-org/_classes/choral-tour.md

 Two concerts:

+~IMAGE~

 - Perform Vivaldi's ***Gloria*** and cathedral choral classics in the historic Basilica San Giovanni di Napoli for a gala concert sponsored by the International Rotary Club of Naples.
 An Italian chorus has been invited to join us.

+~IMAGE~

 - Celebrate the 4th of July with a memorable concert --- **Independence Day Americana** --- with  Broadway hits, patriotic songs, and spirituals in the enchanting gardens of the Palazzo Mezzacapo --- a much anticipated evening for our Italian audiences!

+~IMAGE~

 Travel to renowned cultural landmarks and stunning landscapes: